Rall3n/typoscript-webpack-plugin/README.md

 ```

 If a `string` is given, then it will be interpreted as identifier for one of the predefined spinners.
-The spinners are ported from the awesome [Spinkit](http://tobiasahlin.com/spinkit/) project.
+The spinners are ported from the [Spinkit](http://tobiasahlin.com/spinkit/) project.
 You can use its demo page to preview the spinners.

 The corresponding `string` keys in the order they are displayed on the demo page are: